 John Millington Synge (1871-1909) Irish dramatist, author and poet contributed greatly to the Irish dramatic movement.

-John Millington Synge was born on 16 April 1871 at Rathfarnham, near Dublin, Ireland.
-His father, John Hatch Synge (1823–1872) died a year after he was born.
+Edmund John Millington Synge was born on 16 April 1871 at Rathfarnham, near Dublin, Ireland.
+His father, a barrister, John Hatch Synge (1823–1872) died a year after he was born.
 His mother, Kathleen, née Traill (1838–1908) decided to move her family to Rathgar, in Orwell Park, next door to her own mother.
 Synge and his siblings Robert, Edward, Annie and Samuel spent the summers at a country rental home, the Greystones, in Co.
 Wicklow.
 Much more of a listener than a talker, young Synge, who suffered ill-health all his life spent much time outside watching birds and collecting their eggs around Rathfarnham Castle, outings that he kept a diary of.

 The grey and wintry sides of many glens,